-- (1) Is a citizen of the United States, except as provided in ORS 9.230, and of this state, and at least 21 years old, which proof may be made by the applicant's affidavit. - (2) Is a person of good moral character, which may be proved by any evidence satisfactory to the court. - (3) Has the requisite learning and ability, which must be shown by the examination of the applicant, by the judges, or under their direction, in open court, at the term at which the application is made, except as provided in ORS 9.210 and 9.240.

-9.230 Admission of aliens.
+- (1) Is a citizen of the United States, except as provided in ORS 9.230, and of this state, and at least 21 years old, which proof may be made by the applicant's affidavit. - (2) Is a person of good moral character, which may be proved by any evidence satisfactory to the court. - (3) Has the requisite learning and ability, which must be shown by the examination of the applicant, by the judges, or under their direction, in open court, at the term at which the application is made, except as provided in ORS 9.210 and 9.240. - 9.230 Admission of aliens.
 Any alien who has duly declared his intention of becoming a citizen of the United States, and has become a resident of this state, may be admitted as an attorney with the same powers and privileges as though he were a citizen of the United States.
-It shall be sufficient if in his application for admission he shows that he has declared his intention of becoming a citizen of the United States; but if within six months after he is entitled to become a citizen of the United States he fails to become a citizen, his admission shall be void.

-9.240 Attorneys licensed in other jurisdictions.
+It shall be sufficient if in his application for admission he shows that he has declared his intention of becoming a citizen of the United States; but if within six months after he is entitled to become a citizen of the United States he fails to become a citizen, his admission shall he void. - 9.240 Attorneys licensed in other jurisdictions.
 An attorney of the highest court of record in any other state or country may appear, if associated with an active member of the Oregon State Bar, as counsel for a party in a particular action, suit or proceeding then pending in court, or before a judicial officer of this state.
-If the state or country of which such attorney is a resident or citizen admits to its bar, and to practice in its courts, attorneys who are citizens of this state, he may, upon proof that he is a person of good moral character, which may be proved by any evidence satisfactory to the court, be admitted generally by the Supreme Court as an attorney in all respects as if he were a citizen of this state, and shall be permitted to practice in all courts of this state.

-9.250 Oath of qualified applicant; order for admission.
-If an applicant for admission as an attorney is found qualified, the court shall administer an oath to the applicant, to support the constitution and laws of the United States and of this state, and to faithfully and honestly demean himself in office.
-The court shall then direct an order to be entered to the effect that the applicant is a citizen of the United States or has declared his intention to become a citizen of the United States, and is a citizen of this state, of the age of 21 years, of good moral character, and possesses the requisite learning and ability to practice as an attorney in all the courts of this state, and has taken the oath of office.
-Upon the entry of the order, he is entitled to practice as such attorney.
+If the state or country of which such attorney is a resident or citizen admits to its bar, and to practice in its courts, attorneys who are citizens of this state, he may, upon proof that he is a person of good moral character, which may be proved by any evidence satisfactory to the court, be admitted generally by the Supreme Court as an attorney in all respects as if he were a citizen of this state, and shall be permitted to practice in all courts of this state. - 9.250 Oath of qualified applicant; order for admission.
+If an applicant for admission as an attorney is found qualified, the court shall administer an eath to the applicant, to support the constitution and laws of the United States and of this state, and to faithfully and honestly demean himself in office.
+The court shall then direct an order to be entered to the effect that the applicant is a citizen of the United States or has declared his intention to become a citizen of the Unit-